Student Code of Conduct

 - In recent years, electronic communications, including, but not limited to, email (electronic mail) and instant messaging has become a major means of communication for employees and students both within the College and beyond.
 Email use raises a number of issues including privacy of messages, email address publication, rights of discovery, acceptable use, harassment and storage.

-- This procedure applies to all electronic communications, including, but not limited to, email established by the College for students, and clarifies the College’s electronic communications policies and account use.
+- This policy applies to all electronic communications, including, but not limited to, email established by the College for students, and clarifies the College’s electronic communications policies and account use.
 Persons who are given access to the College’s email systems are expected to familiarize themselves with, and abide by, the policies in this document.
-Because of the rapid advances in technology, this cannot be an all-inclusive list.
+Because of the rapid advances in technology, this cannot be an all inclusive list.
 Knowledge, intent and harm done will be assessed during any investigation and considered in any disciplinary action.

 - All communications and information transmitted by, received from or stored in the College’s electronic communications systems are Forsyth Tech’s records and the property of the College.